Opinion4 min read

 Screenshots were never meant to be a long-term storage solution.
 They're a symptom of platforms that prioritize content consumption over content organization.

 AI extraction fixes this.
 It turns your feed into a database.
-Your bookmarks into a map.
+Your bookmarks into organized saved places.
 Your vague intentions into actual trip plans.

 Ready to save places from social media?

-Download Hold My Pin and turn your feed into a personal map.
+Try Hold My Pin on Instagram and turn your feed into a personal map.